Pierreww/jframe-calc/README.md

 # jframe-calc

-Simple calculator program created with Java
+A code for simple calculator program created with java